srikash/presurfer/README.md

 # Presurfer
-Scripts to prepare MP2RAGE for Freesurfer
+Scripts to prepare MP2RAGE for Freesurfer using SPM12